 Even brief distractions while driving can have devastating consequences

 These distractions can seem innocent enough.
 Maybe a driver thinks it’s safe to quickly check a text message from a spouse while on an open stretch of road or enter a different address into their GPS after starting a trip.
 It only takes a moment for road conditions to change dramatically, however, leaving other drivers with whom they share the road vulnerable to injury.

 Distracted driving accidents can be very serious—even deadly.
 Drivers who cause crashes due to being distracted don’t have an opportunity to try and correct before a collision.
 This may be one reason that accidents involving a distracted driver tend to be extra deadly.
 For every 100 fatal accidents involving a distracted driver, there were 109 fatalities.
 Between 2015 and 2019, 14,982 crashes caused by a distracted driver resulted in 16,258 fatalities nationwide.

 Getting justice after a Florida distracted driver accident

 If you’ve been injured in a crash with a distracted driver in Florida, you deserve justice.
-The dedicated and effective Florida personal injury attorneys at Meldon Law are prepared to fight all the way up to trial to ensure you’re fully compensated.
+The dedicated and effective Florida distracted driving accident attorneys at Meldon Law are prepared to fight all the way up to trial to ensure you’re fully compensated.
 Our seasoned and knowledgeable Florida personal injury attorneys understand how to obtain excellent results for our clients.
 Our team can help you and your family get the money you need after a crash with a distracted driver in Florida.
 Contact our offices today for a free consultation on your case.

 How common are accidents caused by mobile phone use in Florida?